cupy/cupy/examples/cifar/README.md

 Specifically, there are 50000 color training images of size 32x32 pixels with either 10 class labels (for CIFAR-10) or 100 class labels (for CIFAR-100).

 For CIFAR-10, state of the art methods without data augmentation can achieve similar to human-level classification accuracy of around 94%.
-For CIFAR-100, state of the art without data augmentation is around 20% (DenseNet) but we are not aware of any estimates of human-level accuracy for comparison.
+For CIFAR-100, state of the art without data augmentation is around 20% (DenseNet).

 The code consists of three parts: dataset preparation, network and optimizer definition and learning loop, similar to the MNIST example.